 - Expy: Ensign Isel for Ilia, due to being set before the original Phase II would have been (Bizarrely, though, she's also Deltan, but has a full head of hair)

-- Leaning on the Fourth Wall: In Kirtumba, the bridge crew is speculating as to the state of the Klingon Empire in 100 years' time.
-Bones comments that he's glad he won't be around to see it; prompting a reaction shot of the other two characters on the bridge who will be alive in the TNG era.
+- Leaning on the Fourth Wall: In Kitumba, the bridge crew is speculating as to the state of the Klingon Empire in 100 years' time.
+Bones comments that he's glad he won't be around to see it; prompting a reaction shot of Kirk and Spock since Bones will indeed be alive in Encounter at Farpoint. (incidentally, Spock's longevity carries him through and Kirk makes a brief TNG appearance courtesy of the Nexus) Could also be seen as a form of futureshadowing.

 - Rapid Aging: Chekhov in "To Serve All My Days", with the older version played by the character's original actor Walter Koenig.